StewBC/pt3plr/README.md

 # Vince Weaver (deater)'s PT3_Player for ProDOS

 This project is based on the work of deater.
 Specifically https://github.com/deater/dos33fsprogs/tree/master/music/pt3_player inside of https://github.com/deater/dos33fsprogs

+## Changes

-I modified this to work with ProDOS so that I can add more .pt3 files to the PT3 folder and have the player just play those files.
+1. I modified this to work with ProDOS so that I can add more .pt3 files to the PT3 folder and have the player just play those files.
 This version allows for up to 255 .PT3 files.

-With so many files, skipping around is more tedious so the "," key will now skip down by 10 files and the "." key will skip up by 10 files.
+2. With so many files, skipping around is more tedious so the "," key will now skip down by 10 files and the "." key will skip up by 10 files.
+3. Pressing 'S' will shuffle all the songs and reset the current song to 1 so the newly shuffled list plays from start.

 Prerequisites:
 * cc65 is needed tp compile the code.